HOW TO INSTALL

-The track will be pre-fitted with runners and the curtain header tape will pre-fitted with hooks.
+The track will be pre-fitted with runners and the curtain header tape will be pre-fitted with hooks.
 The flick stick runner should be at one end of the track.

 With the track installed, work from left to right matching each hook of the curtain, with each runner on the track.

 Tip: If there are multiple and uneven curtains on the one track